Paternity Testing FAQ

 Can the kits be sent to two addresses?

 We can send our paternity testing kits to two addresses.
 If you require the kits to be sent to more than two addresses there is an additional fee of £12.00 per address.

 Can the results be sent to 2 people?

 Whoever instructs us to perform the paternity test has full control of who the results are sent to and we password protect all of our cases so only you can have access to any of the information at any time.
 However by law, anybody who takes part in the test does have right to receive a copy of the results in writing (in this case it will be email).
 So if we are asked by a member of the tested party for a copy of the results we have duty to send them to that person without the instructing parties consent.

 Can we get a hard copy of the results in the post?

-Yes, there is an additional fee of £30.00 to obtain the hard copy in the post.
+Yes, there is an additional fee of £30.00 to obtain the hard copy and technical data in the post.

 How to take a home paternity test?